wu-json/curse/README.md

 If the above made you cringe, then you're not alone because many others have too.
 Existing solutions to this problem have come in various forms.

-- [S(hell) Scripts](https://pythonspeed.com/articles/shell-scripts/): Works but makes viewing output for each process difficult.
+- [s(hell) Scripts](https://pythonspeed.com/articles/shell-scripts/): Works but makes viewing output for each process difficult.
 You could hook into TMux or Wezterm panes but that isn't ideal for everyone.

 - [docker-compose](https://github.com/docker/compose): Requires containerizing all parts of your application.
 Not ideal unless you have a neckbeard.